May 16, 2026

 Advanced (A): You can hand, reef, and steer and know what each means.
 Understand navigation terms, and recognize all aids to navigation, but may have limited charting practice.
 You can direct a beginner in sail trim.
 Can use secondary trim controls.
 Have flown a spinnaker.
 Can maneuver in close quarters under sail or power.

-Aids to Navigation and Chart Reading Basics • Jane Larson
+Aids to Navigation and Chart Reading Anne Keel

 Take a look at the next step in sail trim of your mainsail, jib/genoa, and spinnaker.
 Do you ever wonder how that thing-a-ma-gig (cunningham), or whatchamacallit (outhaul) can be used to enhance your sail trim, and in turn, increase your cruising and racing performance?
 The goal of this session is to review the sail trim controls and how to use them to your sailing advantage.
 This session is for novice and intermediate sailors.
 (B)